Overview

 System Architecture

-Using Atomic Design, we structured the system from small building blocks to full interfaces.
+Using Atomic Design, I structured the system from small building blocks to full interfaces.

 Atoms (buttons, icons, inputs) combine into molecules (dropdowns, tooltips), which scale into organisms (headers, product modules).
-These structures then form templates and full pages, allowing us to validate cohesion in real market contexts.
+These structures then form templates and full pages, allowing me to validate cohesion in real market contexts.

 Research Inputs

-A competitive benchmark across dermocosmetic brands revealed industry design patterns that informed key decisions.
+I conducted a competitive benchmark across dermocosmetic brands to identify industry design patterns and inform key structural and visual decisions.

 Prototyping

-Once the architecture was defined, we moved from low-fidelity drafts to high-fidelity screens.
-This step allowed us to test hierarchy, spacing, responsiveness and component behavior before documenting the final system.
+Once the architecture was defined, I moved from low-fidelity drafts to high-fidelity screens.
+This step allowed me to test hierarchy, spacing, responsiveness, and component behavior before documenting the final system.

 System Infrastructure